Bhadra-lab/SeqDPPIV/Structural-DPP-IV-main/README.md

 ### Testing

-We provide a trained model in `https://drive.google.com/drive/folders/18Kb81AED8_dNEdQ_uQ8jYtyoPmOySd_a?usp=drive_link`.
+We provide a trained model in `https://drive.google.com/drive/folders/18Kb81AED8_dNEdQ_uQ8jYtyoPmOySd_a?usp=drive_link` (mirror: `https://drive.google.com/file/d/15tf0tV4FOnsQlohZwpilmIrtkhhFq5su/view?usp=share_link`).
 You can download the model and put it in the `./ckpt` directory.
 Then you can run `main/test.py` to test the model, or use your own data/trained model to see the results.